pazfe/product-docs/docs/rest-api.md

 ```

 :::note
-If users have signed up using the [EMnify Portal](https://portal.emnify.com/), the password will need to be a SHA1 hashed string.
+If you signed up using the [emnify Portal](https://portal.emnify.com/), you'll need to enter the password as a SHA1 hashed string.
-The SHA1 of a password can be generated online or in the terminal via the following command: `echo -n 'my_password' | openssl sha1`.
+The SHA1 of a password can be generated online or in the terminal via the following command: `echo -n 'my_password' | openssl sha1`
 :::

-Response
+**Response**:

 ```json
 {